mlcommons/ck/docs/installation.md

 ## MacOS

+*Note that we have reports that CM does not work with Python installed from the Apple Store.
+ Please install Python via brew as described below while we are investigating this issue.*

 If `brew` package manager is not installed, please install it as follows (see details [here](https://brew.sh/)):
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"